bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN06/Dataset/README.md

 - One alignment layout including geometric representation
 - The alignment is composed of one horizontal alignment layout and one vertical alignment layout
 - The horizontal layout contains lines and circular arcs
 - The vertical layout contains lines and circular arcs

+The Following occurrence variations need to be checked and certified in relation to the targeted entities and concept templates:

+- IfcAlignmentHorizontalSegment - *The test shall include linear and circular arc segments*
+- IfcAlignmentVerticalSegment - *The test shall include linear and circular arc segments*
+- Alignment Decomposition:
+  - The horizontal alignment shall be decomposed with element sequences containing lines and both clockwise and counter-clockwise turns
+  - The vertical alignment shall be decomposed with element sequences containing linear and circular arc segments including both clockwise and counter-clockwise turns

 | Filename                                                     | Description                                   |
 | ------------------------------------------------------------ | --------------------------------------------- |